LucasBastelli/block-copy/README.md

     ./program InputFile OutputFile BlockSize

 Fsync forces the computer save the changes on the drive without a buff.
 The buff can change the final result.

+You can use the macro to run all the experiments automatic:

+    python3 macro.py -h